-(1) Statements of value added
+(1) Consolidated Statement of Value Added

-The consolidated financial statements referred to above include the consolidated statement of value added for the nine-month period ended September 30, 2024.
-This statement is the responsibility of the Bank's management and are presented as supplementary information under IAS 34.
-This statement has been subjected to review procedures performed together with the review of the consolidated financial statements for the purpose concluding whether they are reconciled with the financial statements and accounting records, as applicable, and if their form and content are in accordance with the criteria defined in the accounting standard CPC 09 - "Statement of Value Added".
-Based on our review, nothing has come to our attention that causes us to believe that this consolidated statement of value added has not been properly prepared, in all material respects, in accordance with the criteria established in this accounting standard, and that it is consistent with the consolidated financial statements taken as a whole.
+The consolidated Statement of Value Added for the year ended December 31, 2024, prepared under the responsibility of the Bank's management and presented as supplementary information for IFRS Accounting Standards purposes, was submitted to audit procedures performed in conjunction with the audit of the Bank's consolidated financial statements.
+For the purposes of forming our opinion, we evaluated whether this statement is reconciled with the consolidated financial statements and accounting records, as applicable, and if its form and content are in accordance with the criteria defined in Technical Pronouncement CPC 09 - "Statement of Value Added".
+In our opinion, this Statement of Value Added has been properly prepared in all material respects, in accordance with the criteria established in the Technical Pronouncement and is consistent with the consolidated financial statements taken as a whole.